-Police Training for Dealing with Sexual Assault
+Police Officer Training: Dealing with Sexual Assault

 Police training includes examining and discard negative attitudes towards victims.
 In the past, instead of apprehending and prosecuting sexual assailants, police sometimes decided that the victim was responsible for what happened.
 Law enforcement officers need to discard any lingering misbeliefs they’re harboring about the nature of sexual assaults.
 Most victims of sexual assault are women, but sexual assaults can also occur in gay and transgender relationships.

 Police training needs to include attitudes towards sexual assault and its victims.
 Sexual assault presents special challenges to law enforcement.
 The alleged victim and suspect may have conflicting stories, and often there are no witnesses to help police sort out what really happened.
 Technology has been a real boon to rape investigations.
 DNA and other evidence from a “rape kit” can help determine whether a crime was committed and who the perpetrator was.
 The medical exam and evidence collection are complex processes that can take several hours.
 Evidence is then sent to a lab for processing that can cost a thousand dollars or more.

 Law enforcement has been using rape kits in the 1970s, and DNA testing was added in the 1980s, making sexual assault cases easier to investigate and prosecute—or so it would seem.
 But the results have been disappointing.
 Since 2013, thousands of untested rape kits have been found gathering dust in forensic storage facilities.

 Congress has passed laws requiring the Department of Justice to oversee testing and allocate funds for these unprocessed kits.
 But the backlog persists.
 Why?

 Part of the problem lies in mistaken attitudes about sex that pervade many areas of modern life—including criminal justice.
 Myths and misunderstandings create problems for victims of sexual assault that go far beyond the problem of untested kits.